Xilia-Level-Creator/xla-spec/xla-spec-latest.md

 `value` tags.
 Key is a constant, exposed by a preset, and `value` is the new value for that constant.

+Note that keys are CASE SENSITIVE, as in transforms.

 #### Value types